 The end of your incredible 14-day journey in South Africa is nigh.
-On our last morning, we will wave the bush goodbye and make our way back to Johannesburg from where you can either carry on with your stay in South Africa, or board a flight to your next destination
+On our last morning, we will wave the bush goodbye and make our way back to Johannesburg from where you can either carry on with your stay in South African, or board a flight to your next destination.

 This route is in illustration of a possible route to be used and may not be the final route of the tour.

 The distance between Port Elizabeth and Johannesburg will be done by flight

 Are you interested in this tour?
 That’s great!
 Personal touch is how we do things here, so tours cannot be booked on the website.
 The price estimates are, well, just estimates and may change according to availability, currency rates and your special requests.